Elao/ElaoFormTranslationBundle/README.md

 __For example, in a form `RegisterType` named "register" the key for its field "name" would be `form.register.children.name.label`.__

-Another more advanced example would be a field "emails" which is a `collection` of `text` intputs, it'll generate:
+Another more advanced example would be a field "emails" which is a `collection` of `text` inputs, it'll generate:

 - `form.register.children.emails.label`
 - `form.register.children.emails.label_add`